cheveron/jira2flare/README.md

 ## Get the Jira query

 1. In Jira, run the search that returns the release notes for the release version.
-This is typically filtered by a fixVersion.
-Take note of the fixVersion string.
+This is typically filtered by a `fixVersion`.
+Take note of the `fixVersion` string.
 2. From the __Export__ menu, right-click __Export XML__ and click __Copy link address__ then paste the result into a text editor.

 ## Modify the script